Lord mayor: Style of address

-The style of address for the office of the lord mayors of Belfast, Cardiff, Bristol, the City of London, and York is The Right Honourable.
+The style of address for the office of the lord mayors of Belfast, Cardiff, Bristol, the City of London, York, and in Australia, is The Right Honourable.
 All other lord mayors are The Right Worshipful.
 This refers only to the post, rather than the person.
 The title Sir can be used for salutations when a lord mayor is being addressed.